$418.00 Buy It Now

 DSLR cameras offer several methods for transferring images from the camera to a computer or other storage device.
 The most common methods include:

-See also Best portable dslr camera backpack
+See also Should take dslr camera

 1. USB Cable: DSLR cameras typically come with a USB cable that allows you to connect the camera directly to a computer.
 You can then transfer images by simply dragging and dropping them from the camera to the computer.